 Chapter 1 – In Dreams

 Sleep was elusive again tonight.
-The events of the past year and, more specifically, the last 7 months seemed to invade every unoccupied moment she spent awake.
+The events of the past year and, more specifically, the last seven months seemed to invade every unoccupied moment she spent awake.
 It felt like she stared at the darkness in her mind for an eternity but in an instant she could smell hay and feel a light breeze.
 She opened her eyes to a large field.
 She was surrounded by knee-high grass that flowed with the light wind over rolling hills as if she moved the grass with her own hand.
 Tall, leafy trees surrounded the field and made the expansive piece of land seem secluded.
 As the wind blew past her nose she smiled.
 The alfalfa smelled so real and fresh.
-She turned around to survey the rest of her surroundings and stopped when she saw a tall, stocky horse.
-Beverly watched the animal for a few minutes.
-It paid her no attention.
+She turned around to survey the rest of her surroundings but stopped when she saw a tall, stocky horse.
+Beverly watched the animal for a moment; it paid her no attention.
 It lifted its head and seemed to check something by its front leg then went back to grazing.
 She saw something move but couldn't tell what it was.
 She slowly walked closer to the horse and saw the object of the animal's occasional attention: a little girl with dark blonde hair.
-The little girl looked up and saw Beverly.
-She looked to be about six years old with her legs drawn up under her chin.
+The girl's eyes slowly drifted over the tall stalks that surrounded her and up to Beverly's face.
+The little girl looked to be about six years old with her legs drawn up under her chin.
 She was twisting stalks of grass in one hand and had her other arm wrapped around her legs.
-The girl looked at Beverly but didn't seem surprised.
+The girl continued to look at Beverly but she didn't seem alarmed.

 "Hello."
 Beverly said to the little girl with a small smile.

-The girl's look felt penetrating as she considered the woman.
-She braced herself against the horse's leg as she stood up and ducked under the horse's neck as it continued to graze and stood on the other side of the horse to face Beverly.
-The girl leaned against the horse as she continued her study of Beverly.
-After a moment longer, her blue-gray eyes stopped scanning and seemed to come to a decision.
+The girl's gaze felt penetrating as she considered Beverly.
+She braced herself against the horse's leg as she stood up and ducked under the horse's neck as it continued to graze to stand on the other side of the horse to face Beverly.
+The girl leaned against the horse as she continued her study of Beverly, her eyes never left the woman's face.
+After a moment, her blue-gray eyes stopped scanning and seemed to come to a decision.

 "You feel like you don't belong where?"
 Beverly asked.